meeenakshii/sadtalker_site/README.md

 ✨ Features
 🖼️ Upload a face image
 🧠 Enter text you want the avatar to speak

-🎤 Choose a sample voice (Female, Neutral Male, Heroic Male)

-🔊 Realistic text-to-speech with ElevenLabs
+🎤 Choose a sample voice (Female, Neutral Male, Heroic Male) 🔊 Realistic text-to-speech with ElevenLabs

-🎞️ Generate lip-synced talking-head videos using SadTalker

-📧 Email notifications when your video is ready
+🎞️ Generate lip-synced talking-head videos using SadTalker 📧 Email notifications when your video is ready

 🚀 How It Works
-Choose a voice or record/upload your own.
+1. Choose a voice or record/upload your own.

-Type your message.
+2.Type your message.

-Upload a face image.
+3.Upload a face image.

-Click Generate – your avatar comes alive!
+4.Click Generate – your avatar comes alive!

-🛠️ Tech Stack
-Python / Django

-ElevenLabs API (TTS)

-SadTalker (Video Generation)

-Bootstrap 5 UI

-Celery + Redis (for background processing)